chandana105/foodit-mobile-app/README.md

   - that menu category list should be toggled (open and close)
   - then same as all menu categories list should be rendered
   - Restaurant Menu Page Shimmer UI

+### Cart Page
-- on click of Add Button :-
+- on click of Add Button in Restaurant Menu List page :-
   - Snackbar showing 1 item added

 ## Scereenshots